-volunteering roles in this sector usually count towards the "Make a Difference" part of the Manchester Leadership Award.
+Volunteering roles in this sector usually count towards the "Make a Difference" part of the Stellify Award.
 Roles that take on committee responsibility may count towards the "Step Up and Lead" section.

 There is a huge range of opportunities to volunteer in homelessness that go beyond the traditional street kitchens and soup runs.
 In line with the new Manchester Homelessness Charter, charities are now focusing on helping rough sleepers and homeless individuals to access tailored support, which will help them into longer-term accommodation, work and life off the street.